stombeur/open-eid-app/README.md

 This is the repository for Open e-ID application

+## Projet goals

+* Read e-ID card from a website
+* Sign data using e-ID card

 ## Differences with previous project

 This project replaces the old abandoned Open e-ID projet